boardroom-inc/stateless/docs/other/grants-process.md

 ---
-title: What is the Foundation's grant process? - EthHub
+title: What is the Foundation's grant process? - stateless

 description: Members of the Ethereum community came together to create a document aimed at disscussing ideas for new methods and processes that the Foundation.
 ---